Vegetarian White Lasagna

 • Pat dry or towel dry your defrosted frozen spinach to remove all excess liquid (see video in blog notes).

-• In a bowl, combine your spinach, ricotta and nutmeg.
+• In a bowl, combine your spinach, ricotta, nutmeg and ½ cup of shredded parmesan cheese.

 • Get all of your layers ready to assemble – béchamel sauce, spinach & ricotta mixture, sliced provolone cheese, no-boil lasagna noodles and parmesan cheese.